reachjainrahul/testrepo/docs/getting-started.md

 ## Importing Cloud VMs

-To manage security policies of VMs, we need to first import target VMs onto the `Nephe Controller`.
-Below sections sets up access to public cloud account, select target VMs, and import VMs into the K8s cluster as `VirtualMachine` CRs.
+To manage security policies of Public Cloud VMs, we need to first import the target VMs onto `Nephe Controller`.
+The following section explains how to set up access to public cloud account, select target VMs, and import VMs into the K8s cluster as VirtualMachine CRs.

+TODO: Explain the access controls required to read VM and configure NSG.

 ### CloudProviderAccount